Wednesbury Great Western Street tram stop: Services

 On Mondays to Fridays, West Midlands Metro services in each direction between Edgbaston Village and Wolverhampton St George's/Wolverhampton Station run at six to eight-minute intervals during the day, and at fifteen-minute intervals during the evenings and on Sundays.
 They run at eight minute intervals on Saturdays.
+Since 5 April 2026, some southbound services are running to a temporary terminus at Millennium Point, on the yet-to-be completed new line to Digbeth.

+Starting at earliest in December 2026, services will alternate between Wolverhampton and Dudley after the extension to Flood Street opens.
+This will lead into Brierley Hill in 2028.